swcarpentry/DEPRECATED-boot-camps/python-programming/1_Data_Types.md

 is true about a list: they can contain complex data types.

 However, the key has to be something that cannot change.
-This means numbers, strings and tuples.
+This means numbers, strings and a datatype called tuples, which are basically unchangable lists.
 Lists are mutable, and therefore cannot.

 When you architect software in python, most data will end up looking either like a list or a dictionary.
 These two data types are very important in